 Second, studies show (hmhco.com) that the daily amount a child reads independently is positively linked to higher-order literacy skills and long-term academic success.
 Kindergarten through fourth grade faculty ask families to adopt a standard for their children to read 15-30 minutes a night during the week.
-This may be taking a bag book home and reading it with their Kindergartener or in the older grades reading from a book at their independent reading level.
+This may be taking home a suggested reading selection from class and reading it with their Kindergartener or in the older grades reading from a book at their independent reading level.
 At times, students may be asked to complete a book talk, reading response, or do a home learning assignment that challenges them to think creatively.

 Home learning aligns with the progressive philosophy of Roycemore, where learning is enhanced through our experiences and being involved in unstructured play.
-A 2018 report from the American Academy of Pediatrics confirms that play enhances a multitude of brain functions (creativity, imagination, dexterity, boldness, teamwork skills, stress-management skills, confidence, conflict resolution skills, decision-making skills, problem-solving skills, and learning behavior).
+A 2018 report from the American Academy of Pediatrics from the American Academy of Pediatrics confirms that play enhances a multitude of brain functions (creativity, imagination, dexterity, boldness, teamwork skills, stress-management skills, confidence, conflict resolution skills, decision-making skills, problem-solving skills, and learning behavior).
 Play is an essential part of the human experience, and a lack of play can have troubling short and long-term ramifications for children.
 A healthy use of time at home is to spend it exploring and playing.

 The purpose of homework at the middle school level is to provide an opportunity for essential practice aligned to enduring, key content and skills.
 The value of homework is the formative information it provides to teachers the following day(s) in class.
 Therefore, it is essential that students complete their homework in a timely fashion.
 Completed and discussed homework allows teachers, and students themselves, to assess students' understanding and provides differentiated review, reteach, or enrichment opportunities to further advance students' knowledge of course content.
-As a general rule of thumb, on average, middle school students should spend 10 minutes per year in school on homework and study per night [50 minutes for 5th grade, 60 minutes for 6th grade, etc.]

 Upper School students should plan to complete homework each day.
 The amount of time it takes to complete the work will vary from class to class and student to student.
 The length and frequency of assignments will depend upon the nature, focus, and level of each course.
-If a student misses class for a legitimate, excused reason, the teacher will help the student make up the missed work.
+If a student misses class, the teacher will help the student make up the missed work.
 For prolonged absences, this may involve extension of deadlines and/or giving a student an incomplete grade at report time.

 Faculty recognize that the time required to complete an assignment may vary considerably among individual students.
 If parents have concerns about homework and the amount of time it requires for their child, they are encouraged to speak with their child's teacher or advisor.
 Students are held accountable for the timely completion and submission of all assignments.
-Homework assignments are listed by teachers on Family Portal, our student information system, accessible by both students and parents.
+Homework assignments are listed by teachers in Canvas, our Learning Management System (LMS), accessible by both students and parents.
 In the event of an absence, the student should consult Family Portal so as to be prepared for the following day (see section on absences for further detail on homework policy).
 Homework includes, but is not limited to: